Riverside South, Manhattan: Changes in plans

-Even though Trump liked the original plans, he ultimately decided to replace Jahn as Television City's master planner.
-Jahn remained the architect for the proposed supertall tower.
-In June 1986, he appointed Alexander Cooper as the site's new master planner; Newsday described Cooper as having a "sensitivity to scale" that contrasted with Trump's bold style.
+When it became clear that Helmut Jahn's plan would not be approved by the City Planning Commission, Trump decided to replace Jahn as Television City's master planner.
+In June 1986, he appointed Alexander Cooper as the site's new master planner; Jahn remained the architect for the proposed supertall tower.
+Newsday described Cooper as having a "sensitivity to scale" that contrasted with Trump's bold style.
 Trump and Cooper announced revised plans for Television City in October 1986.
-Cooper reduced the 150-story tower to 136 stories; according to Cooper, the supertall tower would include less floor area than the Sears Tower or either of the World Trade Center's twin towers.
+Justifying the World's Tallest Building, which would still have 136 stories rather than 150 stories, Cooper claimed that the supertall tower would include less office floor area than the Sears Tower or either of the World Trade Center's twin towers.
 The modified project still contained roughly the same amount of space, including 1.5 e6ft2 each of studio and retail space as well as 7,600 housing units.
 The six 72-story towers were replaced with slightly smaller, 45- to 57-story skyscrapers, which line one side of an avenue that would run north-south through most of the development.
 The plan included fewer parking spaces and more parkland as well.

 Cooper's version of Television City still received criticism.
 Peter Marcuse of Columbia University expressed doubts that the 150-story tower was economically feasible, and Kenneth Frampton, also of Columbia, described the building as "a violent irrelevancy".
-By contrast, Goldberger described Cooper's design for the site as "vastly more sophisticated" than Jahn's plan, and he wrote that Trump's decision to hire Cooper may have been part of Trump's efforts to ingratiate himself with the local community.
+Meanwhile, Goldberger, while sympathetic to Cooper's intentions, nevertheless wavered between hoping that the CPC would cut the project to a reasonable size and fearing that even a smaller version of Television City is "the answer to the wrong question" because "it does not begin by asking the basic question of what would be best to put on this site."